-- 3.3.1 Imposing a fine by the Ethical Committee or the Appellate Body upon the defendant is fully in accordance with the Code's provisions. - 3.3.2 Sanctions may be imposed in the following form: - fines, - a duty to apologise in public in a way determined by the Ethical Committee or the Appellate Body, or - suspension of membership or expelling from AIFP (this sanction falls under the supplementary approval of the General Meeting of AIFP). - 3.3.3 The fine is due within 15 days following expiration of the time period for submission of appeal and in case of an appellate decision within 30 days following delivery of a written notification on the Appellate Body's decision. - 3.3.4 The schedule of fines for breaches under the Code shall be as follows:
+3.3.1 Imposing a fine by the Ethical Committee or the Appellate Body upon the defendant is fully in accordance with the Code's provisions.

+- 3.3.2 Sanctions may be imposed in the following form: - fines. - a duty to apologise in public in a way determined by the Ethical Committee or the Appellate Body, or - suspension of membership or expelling from AIFP (this sanction falls under the supplementary approval of the General Meeting of AIFP). - 3.3.3 The fine is due within 15 days following expiration of the time period for submission of appeal and in case of an appellate decision within 30 days following delivery of a written notification on the Appellate Body's decision. - 3.3.4 The schedule of fines for breaches under the Code shall be as follows:
-Minor Breach up to € 2,000

-Moderate Breach up to € 4,000

-Severe Breach up to € 7,000

-Repeat of Previous (within past 24 months) up to € 20,000
+Minor Breach up to € 2,000 Moderate Breach up to € 4,000 Severe Breach up to € 7,000 Repeat of Previous up to € 20,000 breach is always two times higher, but the maximum fine is € 20,000